Support Session Queuing Options

 If the session is in a persistent queue, the above logic does not apply.
 You can enable persistent queues from the Configuration > Support Teams page.

 Enable Rules 2, 3, and 4 for Normal Sessions and/or Jump Sessions

 Turn on the middle three fallback rules for customer-initiated sessions and/or unattended sessions.

 For more information, please see View Support Sessions in Queue.

 When a session is assigned, the representative receives an alert.
-If Show Session Information is checked, all session assignment alerts display the support request information.
+If Show Session Information in All Alert Dialogue Boxes is checked, all session assignment alerts display the support request information.

 For more information, please see Accept a Session to Start Support.

 Support Session Logging Options

 Enable Screen Sharing / Show My Screen Recording / Command Shell Recording